dmweis/dmweis.github.io/_drafts/Masters.md

 1. move_body_relative
   * Move center of body relative to it's current position

 The important distincion of these services is that they let us position limbs in the tf coordinate space.
-That means the user doesn't have to figure out relative position of an object to hopper and then translate the foot position.
+That means the user doesn't have to figure out relative position of an object to Hopper and then translate the foot position.
 The controller node will do it on it's own.

-To test this functionality I implemented a high-five feature for hopper.
+To test this functionality I implemented a high-five feature for Hopper.
 This node will try to detect any close objects in the laser scan data coming from the lidar and tap it's foot on them.
 As the name sugest the main purpose of this feature is to high-five or fist bump Hopper.
 [Video can be seen here](https://youtu.be/IpTWQ5nY95U)

-This feature shows the precision with which hopper can control the positions of it's in relation to detected objects.
+This feature shows the precision with which Hopper can control the positions of it's in relation to detected objects.
-DUring tests hopper could succesfully hit a finger with it's foot.
+DUring tests Hopper could succesfully hit a finger with it's foot.

 ##### Problems